• Skip to primary navigation

 • P.S.
 It's also great for coating foods before deep-frying, such as french fries- have them with this scrumptious sambal mayo sauce!

-Non-vegan substitutes
+Non-vegan Replacements

 1. Gelatine